bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-04-newsletter.md

   information about each of the outputs from previous transactions ("prevouts") which are spent by being used as inputs to this transaction.
-See [Newsletter #172][news172 prevout] for details about the method used to retrieve the information.
+See [Newsletter #172][news172 prevout] for details about the method used to retrieve the information. {% assign timestamp="52:52" %}

 - [Bitcoin Core #26628][] begins rejecting RPC requests that include the same parameter name multiple times.
 Previously, the daemon treated a